-Established in 1957, the Arkansas Public Employees Retirement System (APERS) provides pension, retirement and disability benefits for employees who meet its eligibility requirements.
+Established in 1957, the Arkansas Public Employees Retirement System (APERS) provides pension, retirement and disability benefits for some 60,000 members, retirees and beneficiaries employees who meet its eligibility requirements.
 While APERS functions as the state’s primary system for public employees, it also offers additional pension and retirement systems.
 Below we take you through the ins and outs of the Arkansas retirement system.
 But if you want extra guidance from an expert, use SmartAsset’s matching tool to get paired with a financial advisor in your area who can best meet your needs.

 Types of Retirement Systems in Arkansas

 The state of Arkansas offers seven different retirement systems with additional retirement programs under certain systems.
 Under its primary system, APERS, is also the Deferred Retirement Option Plan (DROP).
 In addition, though the eligibility requirements generally differ per system, all retirees can receive sizable deductions on retirement income.
 But which system do you qualify for?
 Below, we’ve outlined each system’s eligibility requirements to guide your final decision.